Monte dei Paschi swings to profit ahead of new plan in June - NewsBreak

 Monte dei Paschi swings to profit ahead of new plan in June

-MILAN (Reuters) - Monte dei Paschi di Siena on Friday reported a first quarter profit of 9.7 million euros ($10 million) and said new Chief Executive Luigi Lovaglio would present a new plan for the Italian state-owned bank on June 23.
+MILAN, May 6 (Reuters) - Monte dei Paschi di Siena (BMPS.MI) on Friday reported a first quarter profit of 9.7 million euros ($10 million) and said new Chief Executive Luigi Lovaglio would present a new plan for the Italian state-owned bank on June 23.

 The first quarter result compares with a 78.6 million euro loss in the previous quarter and a 119.3 million euro profit in the same period of 2021.